Insulet Corp at Cowen Health Care Conference Transcript

-Doug Schenkel - Cowen and Company, LLC, Research Division - MD & Senior Research Analyst
+Joshua Thomas Jennings - TD Cowen, Research Division - MD & Senior Research Analyst

-All right.
-It's the last session before lunch, and it's a good one.
-It's my pleasure to welcome Insulet back to the conference.
-With us from the company, we have Shacey Petrovic, the President and Chief Executive Officer.
-We have other folks from the company here as well.
-I know we're in good hands with you, Shacey, but just in case, we've got a solid bench with us today as well.
-So lots to cover, I thought we would dig in a bit talking about recent trends in the U.S. on Omnipod and some of the product enhancements that are in the works.
-Of course, I think, international is going to be of interest to folks given some of the robust progress that's been made there.
-And beyond that, it would be good to talk a bit more -- in a bit more detail about the product pipeline.
-So I thought we'd kick off this time about U.S. Omnipod.
-You want to just get into it?
+Again, my name is Josh Jennings.
+I'm leading the medical devices team here at TD Cowen.
+And we're excited to continue down the medical devices track at the 43rd Annual TD Cowen Health Care Conference.
+We're thrilled to have the Insulet team here today to join us for a fireside chat.
+Let me make a quick introduction.
+We have President and CEO, Jim Hollingshead; and Executive Vice President and Chief Financial Officer, Wayde McMillan.

+Gentlemen, thanks so much for coming over at -- I guess, south from your headquarters, is that right, and coming down to Boston and having this discussion.
+We're going to let you kick off with some introductory remarks.
+And we'll dive into a little bit of Q&A, if that's okay.

 Insulet Corp at Cowen Health Care Conference Transcript